 Having a lawyer on your side can actually extend how long your case takes to settle, but that’s usually good.
 When insurance companies see you are working with a competent lawyer, they will be more likely to offer you a higher settlement—but they won’t make it easy.

 The insurance company may drag their feet, hoping that you’ll accept a lower settlement just to speed things up.
-Plus, a lawyer will want to negotiate if the insurer offers you a lowball settlement, and this takes additional time.
+Plus, a lawyer will want to negotiate if the insurer offers you a lowball settlement, which takes additional time.
 Thankfully, this extra time usually means it will be worth it in the end.

-In a Georgia truck accident claim, liability is key.
+In a Georgia truck accident claim, liability is vital.
 Both the insurance company and your lawyer will want to investigate which parties were at fault in your accident.
 Unlike other types of auto accidents, it’s not uncommon for there to be more than one at-fault party in a truck accident.

 Since both sides will want to research who caused the accident—and what percentage of fault they hold—the investigation process can take a lot of extra time.